aknight2015/Creative-Writting/D&D/Cursed Legacy.md

 > The **Source Wall** is a solid barrier surrounding the [Multiverse](https://dc.fandom.com/wiki/Multiverse "Multiverse"), beyond which lies [the Source](https://dc.fandom.com/wiki/The_Source "The Source").

+So, technically yes.
+How's this for a theory.
+It's already happened.
+A universe/multiverse that's all undead.
+It feeds itself by attaching itself to other multiverses/universes.
+When it attaches the dead rise from their graves, necromancers are born, etc. So every universe/multiverse that has undead in it, is because the undead multiverse/universe has attached itself to that universe/multiverse.

 ---

+## Cursed Legacy

 ### The Artifacts